SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Artificial Intelligence in SAP Build Process Automation.md

 ## Run the Process

-1. Go to the deployed version
+1. Go to the deployed version <br>
-2. Select Purchase Requisition process in the deployed project,
+2. Select Purchase Requisition process in the deployed project, <br>
-6. System will open up process in the new tab, click on first step Trigger, system will show
+6. System will open up process in the new tab, click on first step Trigger, system will show <br>
 <img width="634" height="260" alt="image" src="https://github.com/user-attachments/assets/cdbb7c41-2a98-4c6d-9d8d-0e7ba95ad932" />
-3. On the right hand side, you will see the Form trigger link.
+3. On the right hand side, you will see the Form trigger link.<br>
-4. Copy the Form Trigger link and open the link in a browser
+4. Copy the Form Trigger link and open the link in a browser<br>
-5. Fill the details and press on Submit
+5. Fill the details and press on Submit <br>
-6. Process will be triggered
+6. Process will be triggered <br>
     <img width="699" height="357" alt="image" src="https://github.com/user-attachments/assets/6c907164-e41d-4ae7-970c-fd78180fc59f" />
-7. Navigate to SAP Build Lobby, click on Monitoring on the left-hand side menu, click on Process & Workflow Instances tile to check status of your process.
+7. Navigate to SAP Build Lobby, click on Monitoring on the left-hand side menu, click on Process & Workflow Instances tile to check status of your process.<br>

 ## Process Summarization